openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

       centric, and thus some of the dependencies, especially to old versions of python stuff are tricky to find.
 However, first results look promising.

-Iâ€™ll update here soon with some short hints on how to configure and use the whole lot.
+I’ll update here soon with some short hints on how to configure and use the whole lot.

-Thanks go to my colleagues Christian Berendt and Andre NÃ¤hring at B1 Systems GmbH who have
+Thanks go to my colleagues Christian Berendt and Andre Nähring at B1 Systems GmbH who have
       been tireless in testing packages and reporting packaging bugs and other problems.
 Thanks also to Gregory Haskins with whom I started the packaging effort early in december.